 “I think competition just raises the quality of beer, and I think there’s always room for quality,” says Hotchkiss, when asked about market oversaturation concerns.
 “We came to raise the level of beer down here.”

 Rob Archie is another craft beer success expanding onto the grid.
 Inspired by his time visiting Belgian beer bars while playing international basketball, Archie essentially started the Sacramento craft beer craze when he opened Pangaea Two Brews Café (now Pangaea Bier Café) in the Curtis Park neighborhood in 2008.
-Now Archie and best buddy/brewing legend Peter Hoey are preparing to open Urban Roots Brewery & Smokehouse, an ambitious project that could transform the undernourished Southside Park neighborhood.
+Now Archie and best buddy/brewing legend Peter Hoey are preparing to open Urban Roots Brewery & Smokehouse, an ambitious project that could transform the undernourished Richmond Grove neighborhood.